 Local Links: The Anchors That Keep You Steady

 Local links are like the anchors that keep you steady in the rough waters of the internet.
-By getting other local business websites to link back to your website, you can improve your search rankings and attract more local customers.
+Getting other local business websites to link back to your website can improve your search rankings and attract more local customers.

 For example, if you’re a landscaping company in Denver, you might reach out to other local businesses, such as nurseries or gardening stores, and ask if they would be willing to link to your website.
-This will not only improve your rankings but also help establish your business as a trusted local brand.
+This will improve your rankings and help establish your business as a trusted local brand.

 NAP Citations: The Lighthouses That Guide You Home

 For example, if you’re a pet store in Phoenix, you want to make sure your NAP information is consistent across your Google Business Profile, Yelp listing, Facebook page, and any other online directories where your business is listed.
-This will help improve your search rankings and make it easier for local customers to find you.
+This will help improve your search rankings and make finding you easier for local customers.